So, finally an entry that isn’t about Avatar: The Last Airbender or The Vampire Diaries.

 Duke is the most lighthearted of the soldiers.
 He makes jokes, he plays video games.
 He tries to put the moves on Samantha.
 You’d think I wouldn’t like him for that reason, but he dies, so I don’t hold that against him.
 And I’m not sure he ever had a chance with her anyway.

 Finally is The Kid.
 He’s called that because he’s the rookie, and it’s kind of sad that he never even earns a nickname because of his personality, or that we never learn his real name.
-He is played by Al Weaver who is…are you guessing whether or not he’s English?
-If you’re guessing that he is, then you’re right.
-But I’m not going to give you much credit, since apparently every actor in this movie was born in the Commonwealth.
-Al is from Bolton, Lancashire.
-Better than London, but not as cool as Nuneaton or Ystrad Mynach.
+He is played by Al Weaver.

 I don’t know Duke and Destroyer’s stories exactly, but I’m pretty sure Kid has the saddest story around.
 He woke up to find that his parents had left, and taken everything.
 Even the TV.
 In his words: “They wanted the TV more than they wanted me.”
 Sniff.
 He tries to connect with Reaper over their shared orphanhood, but Reaper was trying to concentrate on killing monsters so it didn’t go over too well.

 This is The Kid’s first mission, and he is really scared.
 I find that endearing.
 So I don’t even mind too much when he asks Portman for a pill to help him “get his game face”.
 I don’t know what Portman gave him.
 Maybe it’s some drug of the future.
-I would think that TK (The Kid) would want something to calm him down, but from the way he’s babbling to Reaper it seems to have made him jumpier.
+I would think that The Kid would want something to calm him down, but from the way he’s babbling to Reaper it seems to have made him jumpier.

 When Reaper notices his dilated pupils, he gives TK a well-deserved reaming, but isn’t too hard on him, either, which is good.
 But TK makes up for his lapse.
 Sarge tells him to “clear” the sector, which means killing a room full of uninfected UAC employees.
 The Kid refuses.
 He says it’s wrong.
 Disobeying a direct order from your commanding officer is not a great way to start out your RRTS career, Kid, but I have to admire your gumption.
 TK tells him to go to Hell.
 Unfortunately, Sarge doesn’t admire his gumption, and shoots him dead.